pivotal-cf/pks-kubo-release/ci/open-source-management/README.md

 ## Usage
 To fly pipeline

-For all releases before and including 1.7.x

- `fly -t pks-bosh-lifecycle sp -p osm-1.5.x  -c ci/osm-pipeline-tarball.yml -v release-line=1.5.x`

- `fly -t pks-bosh-lifecycle sp -p osm-1.6.x  -c ci/osm-pipeline-tarball.yml -v release-line=1.6.x`
+This is assuming you are running from the current folder where the README.md lives
+# For release lines

- `fly -t pks-bosh-lifecycle sp -p osm-1.7.x  -c ci/osm-pipeline-tarball.yml -v release-line=1.7.x`
+`fly -t pks-bosh-lifecycle sp -p osm-1.8.x  -c ../osm-pipeline.yml -v release-line=1.8.x`

-For all releases from 1.8.x
+# To use master
-`fly -t pks-bosh-lifecycle sp -p osm-1.8.x  -c ci/osm-pipeline.yml -v release-line=1.8`
+`fly -t pks-bosh-lifecycle sp -p osm-1.9.x  -c ../osm-pipeline.yml -v release-line=master`